Alert level 2 update

 We respond to complaints and queries about noise issues, and operate a 24 hour noise control service.
 Find out more about Noise Control.

 Council provides reports on noise and other environmental health matters that may arise from an application for a resource consent.

 Our Environmental Health Officers investigate and report on:

 - Poor living conditions and overcrowding

 - Items of disrepair

-Council works with the Greater Wellington Regional Council water quality scientists and the Regional Public Health in alerting the public to the risk of toxic algae.
+We work with the Greater Wellington Regional Council water quality scientists and Regional Public Health to alert public to the risk of toxic algae.

 Learn more about toxic algae (PDF 364 kb).